Vyral/robert-mack/_posts/2022-02-15-overcoming-low-inventory-in-our-hot-market.md

 5:36 — Wrapping things up

-If you are anyone you know is struggling in this housing market, please call or email my team.
+If you or anyone you know is struggling in this housing market, please call or email my team.
 We’d love to help you in any way we can\!&nbsp;